 - Stock exchange: Choose the right stock exchange.
 This is the one where the share is most traded.
 In Germany it is almost always Frankfurt.

-- To buy at the home exchange: If foreign shares are traded only a little, you buy at the home market, z.
-In London or New York.
-The costs are a bit higher.
+- To buy at the home exchange: If there is little trading in foreign stocks, buy them on the home exchange, e.g. B. in London or New York.
+The cost is a little higher.
 But that only plays a subordinate role for a long-term investment.

 - No lump risk: Avoid a lump risk.
 As much money as you invest in a property, you will never spend on a single investment.
 This is the problem of many.
 They are millionaires because their real estate has reached an enormous value over decades.
 They have Betongold, but they have no liquidity.
 Think about how to diversify your money.
 With stocks, bonds and fixed term deposits, you are always liquid.
 Another lump risk is created by investing in just one currency.

 8 Tips: What do I need to consider when selling shares?

 For the sale of shares essentially the same conditions apply as for their purchase: